mmerkin/Velocity/README.md

 4) Genome alignment tools often do a poor job at aligning indels.
 This is not usually a problem as downstream variant callers will usually negate this effect, eg haploype-aware variant callers (Freebayes) will not use the sequence information rather than the alignment.
 However, the atlas genotype likelihood files will be incorrect unless a local realignment is performed around indels.
 GATK3.8 is used to perform this by first creating a list of targets and then realigning them (Figure 2).
 5) Atlas is used to merge overlapping reads to prevent them from being counted twice, as explained by Merge_reads.md
 6) Modern samples are downsampled, as explained here (work in progress)
-7) The alignment files are recalibrated to account for inaccuracies in the base quality scores and post-mortem damage in the museum samples
+7) The alignment files are recalibrated to account for inaccuracies in the base quality scores and post-mortem damage in the museum samples.
 8) Genotype-likelihood (GLF) and variant-call format (vcf) files are created

 ![image](https://github.com/user-attachments/assets/7cb1bbc5-1084-4821-b991-ce9bcb755b81)